Jack O'Connor (Gaelic footballer): Managerial career

-Kerry (first term)
+Kerry (first term, 2003-2006)

-Jack, a Dromid Pearses man, has won the All-Ireland with Kerry on three occasions, in 2004 and 2006 and 2009.
-Both of his first two win in the All-Ireland wins were against Mayo.
-Kerry also won the National Football League in all three of those years.
+Jack became Kerry manager in the autumn of 2003, after the sacking of Páidí Ó Sé.
+He won the All-Ireland twice in his first term, in 2004 and 2006, defeating Mayo in the final on both occasions.
+Kerry also won the National Football League in both of those years, as well as reaching the final in 2005, where they lost to Tyrone.
 O'Connor considered resigning after Kerry's 2006 victory, although county board chairman Seán Walsh wanted him to stay on.
-O'Connor finally stepped down, along with his backroom staff (selectors Ger O'Keeffe and Johnny Culloty and trainer Pat Flanagan) on 16 October 2006.
+O'Connor finally stepped down, along with his backroom staff (selectors Ger O'Keeffe and Johnny Culloty, and trainer Pat Flanagan) on 16 October 2006.
 His final decision to step down as the manager was said to be for personal reasons.
-Kerry's county chairman Seán Walsh was disappointed by the final decision but made a point of acknowledging O'Connor's successes as manager.
-Few managers have achieved his successes in such a short period of time; two all-Irelands, two Munster Championships and two National League Division One titles.
+Seán Walsh was disappointed by the final decision but made a point of acknowledging O'Connor's successes as manager.
+Few managers achieved his successes in such a short period of time; two all-Irelands, two Munster Championships and two National League Division One titles.
 O'Connor was the first Kerry manager to take Kerry to three All-Ireland finals since Mick O'Dwyer.